QCD Flux Tubes and Anomaly Inflow: Discussions and Conclusions

 \section{Discussions and Conclusions}

+The effective Chern-Simons coupling, $\partial_{\mu}\theta \, K^{\mu}_{\textrm{ {c-s}}}$ obtained from the QCD flux tube model and the anomaly inflow mechanism, can be put in the familiar form $\theta F \tilde{F}$ after integration by parts.
+This suggests the emergence of the chiral charge in the bulk.
+Our formulation explains why such topological charge is needed, but does not explain how it is distributed in the QCD vacuum.
+Instantons, center vortices and domain walls are possible gauge configurations which can ``recharge" the ``anomaly battery" --- the flux tube.
+Also the appearance of this topological term is associated with the quark-creation, and it could be related to the instanton or sphaleron cases in \cite{Kharzeev:2001vs, Shuryak:2002qz, Lappi06} where the production of particles is due to the decay of Chern-Simons charge.

-We close by pointing out that there are other formulation, e.g. the dual formulation in \cite{Faddeev, Langmann:1999nn}
+We close by pointing out that applying the anomaly-inflow mechanism to the QCD flux tubes should not depend on particular formulations.
+Even for the Cho-Faddeev-Niemi decomposition that we used in this paper, there is a dual formulation \cite{Faddeev, Langmann:1999nn}

-where $\phi_{1,2}$ are two real scalar fields.
-The degree of freedom of the gauge potential can be moved around among the fields ${\bf n}$ and $ B_{\mu}$ and $(C_{\mu}, \phi_1, \phi_2)$ and ${\bf n}$ are dual to each other.
-With proper vevs for the above quantities, a (dual) abelian-Higgs model can be constructed \cite{Langmann:1999nn}.
-It would be interesting to see how this is connected to our formulation.
-Note that these variables appear at the classical level while some dynamical degrees of freedom in our model emerges at the quantum level.
+where $\phi_{1,2}$ are two real scalar fields which are dual to the color vector ${\bf n}$.
+Given proper vacuum expectation values for these fields, a (dual) abelian-Higgs model can be constructed \cite{Langmann:1999nn}.
+It would be interesting to see how to use these variables to formulate the color flux tubes.
+Note that these variables appear at the classical level while some dynamical degrees of freedom in our model emerge at the quantum level.

-To summarize, we applied the anomaly-inflow mechanism to the studies of chromoelectric flux tubes, quark (pair)-creation and chiral magnetic effect, using new QCD variables from the Cho-Faddeev-Niemi decomposition.
-At quantum level, quark condensates in the QCD vacuum may form vortex-like structure at the region where a chromoelectric flux tube is located.
+To summarize, we used a set of new QCD variables from the Cho-Faddeev-Niemi decomposition to formulate QCD flux-tube models and applied the anomaly-inflow mechanism to the studies of chromoelectric flux tubes, quark (pair)-creation and chiral magnetic effect.
+At quantum level, quark condensates in the QCD vacuum can induce vortex-like structures in a chromoelectric flux tube.
 Quark zero modes trapped in the vortex are chiral and generate two-dimensional gauge anomaly.
-To cancel this anomaly an effective Chern-Simons type action and hence a topological charge density term naturally appears.
-This scenario can also be used to study anomaly enhanced quark-pair creation, chiral magnetic effect and etc. In this paper we only considered straight string-like color flux tubes and their descendants.
-It is amusing to study more complicated cases, like the $\Delta$-shape and Y-shape flux-tube configurations for baryons.
+To cancel this anomaly a Chern-Simons type effective action is introduced, hence a topological charge density term naturally appears in the bulk spacetime.
+This scenario can also be used to study anomaly enhanced quark-pair creation, chiral magnetic effect and etc. In this paper we only considered straight string-like color flux tubes.
+It is amusing to study more complicated situations, like the $\Delta$-shape and Y-shape flux-tube configurations for baryons.

 \acknowledgments